RahilPatel04/MartialArts_VR_Project1/README.md

 ### Mode 2: During Lockdown (March)
 The user can switch Modes by clicking on the Covid button.
 The text above the button will help the user with what mode they are on.
 Mode 2 is to represent during lockdown mode, where everybody left the gyms and the places were closed.
 To express this effect, I made another animation for the two fighters on the blue mat.
-When Mode 2 is initiazed, the two fighters will start animation 2, which is to leave the BJJ gym.
+When Mode 2 is initialized, the two fighters will start animation 2, which is to leave the BJJ gym.
 Additionally, the lights also get turned off and the fighters on the red mat are turn invisible.
 The chairs that were used for spectators are now placed, by changing their positions, in the closet since they won't be of use now.

 ![FightersLeaving](https://media.giphy.com/media/F2ZDDEp51BlN0two1N/giphy.gif)
 * Code: this is part of the code that sums up on how I was able to change object/situations in the same scene.
 As you can see, if we are in mode 1 and the button is clicked, then initiate mode 2.
 These coding sequences are very crucial to my VR app since they control the different covid modes.
-This piece of code represents the three ways I used to change the situtaion: turning objects invisible/visible, changing animation clips, and changing positions.
+This piece of code represents the three ways I used to change the situation: turning objects invisible/visible, changing animation clips, and changing positions.
 ```JS
             <!-- covidMode will toggle off between our scenes.
 1 is normal, 2 is during covid, and 3 is after lockdowns(June, July, August)
             if(covidMode == 1){